Raphael2b3/soccerRobotFramework/readme.md

 ```

 ### Make Sure to handle lifetime of Agents
-To release Resources you have allocated, make sure to release them in the Deconstructor like:
+To discard an Agent call kill(), this will unregister every resources so the smart pointer will release the agent.
 ```c++
 auto agent = MyAgent::spawnNewAgent();
 agent.kill() // Releases all resources and the object becomes unusable and will crash your program.